andreasawenlof/pp1-final/TESTING.md

 ## FIXED AFTER USER FEEDBACK/EXPERIENCE
 - Split up the media section into Music and Video
+- Werapped the logo in a link to index.html
+- Added a 404.html page
+- Added hover effects on social links as well to look like the header
+- Added that social media links opened up in a new tab

 ## BUGS
 | Bug | Fix |